10 Chinese E-learning Tools to Target Any Language Skill

-In this post, we’re going to look at some of the e-learning resources that’ll help you target your learning to shore up your weak points and advance in the areas that matter to you.
+In this post, we’re going to look at some of the e-learning resources that’ll help you target your learning to your weak points and advance in the areas that matter to you.

-Of course, for Chinese learners who want to improve multiple skills at once, or beginners who are still getting familiar with the basics, we’ve got some comprehensive e-learning courses for you, too.
+Of course, for Chinese learners who want to improve multiple skills at once, or beginners who are still getting familiar with the basics, I’ve got some comprehensive e-learning courses for you, too.

 Why Use E-learning Resources?